Dorina Neave

-Dorina Lockhart Neave, Lady Neave (1880–1955) was the writer of three books about Turkey.
+Dorina Lockhart Neave, Lady Neave (1880–1955) was an English writer.
+She authored three books about Turkey.

 Life

 In Turkey

 Born Dorina Lockhart Clifton, she was taken by her father, George H. Clifton, to the Ottoman Empire in her early years, as he worked for the Supreme Consular Court there.
 They resided in the "Edip Efendi Yali", one of the "water mansions" of Constantinople built on the shores of the Bosphorus in the Tulip period.
 She later wrote three books about her time in what became Turkey.
 Twenty-six Years on the Bosphorus (1933) and Romance of the Bosphorus (1949) – (a "literary classic") are reminiscences of her life in Constantinople during the reign of Sultan Abdul Hamid II (reigned 1876–1909), while Remembering Kut is an account of the devastating Siege of Kut (1915–1916) during the First World War on the Middle Eastern Front.
 A Turkish translation of Twenty-six Years on the Bosphorus was published in 1978, and another in 2008 in a series called "The Turks through the Eyes of the West".
 She spent her last summer in the Ottoman Empire in 1907, leaving on 26 August (her birthday) that year.